 During fiscal 2014 and 2015, we implemented certain measures aimed at improving our profitability and maintaining flexibility in our capital resources, including the introduction of a cost reduction initiative.
 These measures included workforce reductions and other cost and spending reductions, including year-over-year reductions in planned capital expenditures.
 We have forecasted cost savings from these initiatives based on a number of assumptions and expectations which, if achieved, would improve our profitability and cash flows from operating activities.
 However, there can be no assurance the expected results will be achieved.
-In addition, these and any future spend reductions, if any, may negatively impact our other initiatives or our efforts to grow our business, which may negatively impact our future results of operations and increase the burden on existing management, systems and resources.
+In addition, these and any future spend reductions, if any, may negatively impact our other initiatives or our efforts to grow our business, which may negatively impact our other set.